sal55/langs/MLang.md/readme.md

 ### Future Development

 There's quite a lot I can think of to put into M that is suited to the level of language (unlike C and VLAs, say), and that would straightforward to implement and that can be easily appreciated.
+This is on top of improving covering of existing features.

 But it would not be worthwhile since the range of use of M in my hands is limited.
 Mainly for language projects and libraries.
 It's too much work just for box-ticking.